raspberrytorte/tortoise/nodejs/README.md

 Run Manually
 ------------

-    sudo node ~/tortoise/nodejs/raspberryTortoise.js <ServerIP> <ServerPort> <drivePath>
+    sudo node ~/tortoise/nodejs/raspberryTortoise.js ServerIP ServerPort drivePath

 where:

-<serverIP> default 192.168.0.10 is the address of the webserver, this should be the same address used by the server in motion.
+serverIP : default 192.168.0.10,  is the address of the webserver, this should be the same address used by the server in motion.

-<serverPort> default 8080, is the port of the webserver.
+serverPort : default 8080, is the port of the webserver.

-<drivePath> the path to the folder containing the motor drive code.
-If you use a relative path it should be routed from the directory where you call node.
+drivePath : default "../drive" , the path to the folder containing the motor drive code.
+If you use a relative path it should be routed from the directory where you manually call node.
+If you run node automatically, use the full path.

 Run at Startup
 --------------